-The following table sets forth certain information furnished by current management and others, concerning the ownership of our Common Stock as of November 14, 2014, of (i) each person who is known to us to be the beneficial owner of more than 5 percent of our Common Stock, without regard to any limitations on conversion or exercise of convertible securities or warrants; (ii) all directors and Named Executive Officers; and (iii) our directors and executive officers as a group.
-Except as otherwise provided herein, the mailing address for each of the persons indicated is our corporate headquarters.
-The percentage ownership is based on 25,728,644 shares outstanding at November 26, 2014.
+The following table sets forth certain information furnished by current management and others, concerning the ownership of our common stock of (i) each person who is known to us to be the beneficial owner of more than five percent (5%) of our Common Stock, without regard to any limitations on conversion or exercise of convertible securities or warrants; (ii) all directors and named executive officers; and (iii) our directors and executive officers as a group.
+The mailing address for each of the persons indicated is our corporate headquarters.
+The percentage ownership is based on 25,776,342 shares outstanding at May 18, 2015.

-Beneficial ownership is determined under the rules of the Securities and Exchange Commission.
+Beneficial ownership is determined under the rules of the SEC.
 In general, these rules attribute beneficial ownership of securities to persons who possess sole or shared voting power and/or investment power with respect to those securities and includes, among other things, securities that an individual has the right to acquire within 60 days.
 Unless otherwise indicated, the stockholders identified in the following table have sole voting and investment power with respect to all shares shown as beneficially owned by them.